north-dallas-developers/learn/dragonruby/session-1-for-beginners.md

+---
+layout: sublevel
+title: Hands-On DragonRuby - Session 1
+---

-# HEAD is now at ba8c0437 Render just a black screen to show the dimensions of the GTK.
+# Render just a black screen to show the dimensions of the GTK.

 ```ruby
 def tick args